DmitriySh/netty-client-server/README.md

 ##### MongoDB configuration

   * Configuration File
-    * MongoDB need a folders (data and log directory) to store its data.
+    * MongoDB needs a folders (data and log directory) to store its data.
 By default, it will store in `/data/db/` and `/data/log/`, you should create those folders manually.
 MongoDB won't create it for you.
     * Create 2 new directories `/data/`, `/log/` near with `/bin/`.
     * Create a file `mongo.config` into `/bin/` directory, it’s just a YAML file:
 ```yaml